Asya W.

 Social & Emotional

 In partnerships with other resources within the University, the OPT is working to increase awareness and availability of resources that promote mental, physical, and spiritual well-being.
 To that end, students are encouraged to access TimelyCare as needed.
-More information on TimelyCare be found here.
+More information on TimelyCare can be found here.
 More information on support for students, faculty, and staff can be found at Whole Person Center.

 Clinical Records Requests